wavemaker/docs/learn/wavemaker-release-notes.md

 ---

-## Recent Updates

-- A new update released on 16 September 2019.

 ## New Releases

+- A new update WaveMaker v10.1.2 released on 16 September 2019.
 - [WaveMaker Update: 10.1.0](/learn/wavemaker-release-notes/v10-1-0)

 ## Release Details